iaoing/overlapping_list/README.md

-## overlapping list -- not finished!
+## overlapping list

+- Spliting nodes when overlapping and guaranteeing infomations not lost.
+- When query one or a range of numbers, return all the targets.
+- Not support delete operation (This operation will be involve garbage collect and nodes merge, maybe supported in the future).

 #### no overlapping